WillWu88/PX4-Implementation-Docs/Modules/LQR Controller.md

 The controller clearly tracks the reference signals asymptotically.

 ###### V. Position, Velocity PID + Attitude LQR
-We now investigate if we can formulate a LQR attitude & rate controller based on our current framework.
+We will investigate if we can formulate a LQR attitude & rate controller based on our current framework.

-- **PID Tuning**
+Controller takes in quaternion and attitude set point from position and velocity controller, and outputs wrench signals to mixer.

-	-
+A PID simulation is first set up in matlab, using the default px4 parameters

 ###### VI.
 Time Domain Simulation, Saturation and Picking $Q$ and $R$ Matrices